minios-linux/docs/Building-MiniOS.md

 sudo apt-get install grub-efi-amd64-bin grub-pc-bin
 ```

-Alternatively, you can use condinaut to process the prerequisites list if available on your system.
+Alternatively, you can use condinapt to process the prerequisites list if available on your system.

 ## Build Tools